SixArm/iso-high-level-structure/article-10-improvement/index.md

 This summary is by OpenAI ChatGPT.

+Focuses on the need for organizations to continually improve the effectiveness and performance of their management system.
+It requires organizations to identify areas for improvement based on the evaluation of performance, audit results, and other relevant data, and to take corrective actions to address nonconformities.
+The article encourages a proactive approach to driving improvements by responding to emerging issues, opportunities, and changes.
+By fostering a culture of continuous improvement, Article 10 ensures that the management system evolves to better meet the organization’s objectives and adapt to changing circumstances.

 ## Purpose

 **Article 10: Improvement** is the **final pillar** of the ISO High-Level Structure (HLS), focusing on **continuous improvement**, **corrective actions**, and responses to **nonconformities**.
 This article ensures that organizations not only monitor performance (as outlined in Article 9) but actively use those insights to **make things better over time**.